Azure-Samples/ms-identity-mobile-apple-swift-objc/README.md

 - swift
 products:
 - azure
-description: "The MSAL preview library for iOS and macOS gives your app the ability to begin using the Microsoft Cloud by supporting Microsoft Azure Active Directory and Microsoft Accounts in a converged experience using industry standard OAuth2 and OpenID Connect."
+description: "The MSAL preview library for iOS and macOS gives your app the ability to begin using the Microsoft Cloud by supporting Microsoft Entra ID and Microsoft Accounts in a converged experience using industry standard OAuth2 and OpenID Connect."
 urlFragment: ios-ms-graph-api
 ---